sunghunbae/BE2/README.md

 $ msms2gts prp_0001 800
 ```

-An instantaneous surface is genereated for each ensemble structure with proper coarsening.
+A coarsened instantaneous surface is genereated for each ensemble structure.

 ### Calculate diffusion tensors